pushpendughosh/Stock-market-forecasting/README.md

 <img src="result-images/other_LSTM_results.jpg" width="49%">
 </div>

-We consider various new LSTM architectures but find that they are bulky and also not much effective in generating high results.
-GRU is a relatively simpler variation of LSTM, and generates reasonably good but slightly lesser returns than LSTM. <br>
+We consider various new LSTM architectures.
+Note that the other LSTM architectures involve much more parameters than the one we chose for our empirical study and do not achieve better results in terms of Sharpe Ratio.
+Moreover,  we also compare our LSTM architecture with GRU, which is a relatively simpler variation of LSTM, and see that it generates reasonably good but still slightly lower Sharpe ratio than our chosen  LSTM architecture.
-In our experiments, we find the LSTM with 25 cells to be optimal in generating high results with agreeably less number of training variables.

 References to the LSTM models:
 1. Single Layer GRU: https://arxiv.org/abs/1412.3555